wjthompso/python-flask-crud/Readme.md

 5. The database is setup, go ahead and exit out of the interactive python shell using the following command.
 `exit()`

+Just a minor change to get rid of later